LEARN It! Challenge 16 of 29

 Lassa Fever

-Lassa fever is a viral hemorrhagic fever (VHF) caused by Lassa virus, a member of the Arenaviridae family.
+Definition: Lassa fever is a viral hemorrhagic fever (VHF) caused by Lassa virus, a member of the Arenaviridae family.
+Understanding the basics of this disease is crucial for individuals in regions where it is endemic to take preventive measures and recognize potential symptoms.

-Lassa fever is a severe, often fatal, disease that affects multiple organs and results in bleeding from the mucous membranes, skin, and gastrointestinal tract.
+Severity and Symptoms: Lassa fever is a severe and often fatal disease that affects multiple organs, resulting in bleeding from the mucous membranes, skin, and gastrointestinal tract.
+Recognizing the severity and symptoms is crucial for early detection and seeking prompt medical attention.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.